Admissions

 Application Deadline

-The online application for MA and PhD admissions for September 2024 will open on Monday 23 October 2023 and close on Friday 12 January 2024 at 11.59 pm PST.
-If you intend to apply for SSHRC Canada Graduate Scholarship - Master’s funding this year, the deadline for the submission of the MA application is also Friday, 01 December 2023
+The online application for MA and PhD admissions for September 2025 will open on Monday, October 14th 2024 and close on Friday, January 10th 2025 at 11.59 pm PST.
+However, if you intend to apply for SSHRC Canada Graduate Scholarship - Master’s funding this year, the deadline for the submission of a complete MA application, including reference letters, is instead Sunday, December 1st 2024, the same day as the SSHRC deadline.

 The Graduate Program welcomes applicants to our PhD program with research interests that connect with “Improvising Futures,” a SSHRC Partnership Grant (2022-27) led by the University of Guelph with researchers, artists, and scholars at the University of British Columbia (among a network of global institutions and community organizations).
 This work investigates improvisation—in literature and in performing arts—as an innovative model for forging new paths within and between communities, to foster new cultural and social formations and modes of knowledge keyed to creative, just, and empowering human futures.